 Young children on the Autism spectrum can have a harder time connecting with extended family members like grandparents, aunts, and uncles, but strong parental support on both sides can help to bridge the gap.
 You can help your extended family connect with your little one by offering ways to connect – young children with ASD may not look their grandparents in the eye, or respond to hugs, but if their grandparents meet them where they are, and show an interest in their interests, they may be able to start to build a relationship.

-On the other hand, you can help your child feel better about trying to get to know extended family members by communicating his boundaries beforehand.
-If your child is sensitive to loud noises, asking your brother to keep his voice relatively soft when he interacts with your little one can help him feel more comfortable starting the interaction out feeling comfortable, which may make him more willing and able to start to get to know his uncle.
+On the other hand, you can help your child feel better about trying to get to know extended family members by communicating their boundaries beforehand.
+If your child is sensitive to loud noises, asking your brother to keep his voice relatively soft when he interacts with your little one can help them feel more comfortable starting the interaction out feeling comfortable, which may make them more willing and able to start to get to know their uncle.